GerFr/Python-Gravity-Simulation/README.md

 2.) install requirements.txt
 This can be done with the command

-'py -m pip install -r requirements.txt' using cmd in the directory of the code.
+`py -m pip install -r requirements.txt` using cmd in the directory of the code.

 A python installation is also needed.